AT-Publishing/website/_posts/2018-05-23-traceto-interview.md

 **But with your solution, while the platform protects the data of their users, it also can pair the identity of the person with their cryptocurrency address.
 This means the platform has information about the user's ICO investments as well as general transaction activity.
 The whitepaper even names this kind of transaction monitoring as the basis to establish the user's credit score.
 That is a lot of sensitive information - what are your policies for handling user privacy?**

+User transaction monitoring and analysis already is a key component of KYC and an important standard practice in traditional industries.
+We simply intend to provide this crucial aspect of KYC service to exchanges, wallets and other platform providers in the blockchain industry.

 The credit assessment is a feature planned for a more distant phase in our roadmap as we get closer to the nexus between KYC and credit risk in the blockchain industry.

-Transaction monitoring of customers already is a key KYC component, it is an important standard practice in traditional industries.
-We simply intend to provide this crucial aspect of KYC service to exchanges, wallets and other platform providers in the blockchain industry.
 We will of course not share this information without first obtaining explicit permission from the user and the relevant business we work with.

 <a href="https://sg.linkedin.com/in/chionhchyekit"><i class="fa fa-linkedin-square fa-2x"></i> Chionh Chye Kit on LinkedIn</a>